 But you are holy, you who inhabit the praises of Israel.

 I don’t know about you but I genuinely feel God’s presence when I listen to certain songs of worship.
 I believe that music can be a very effective way to have a God-centered birth because it can set an atmosphere that is conducive to the Spirit of God.
+That’s why I created this list of 25 empowering and uplifting Gospel songs to help you power through labor.
 Music is such a powerful tool to use for a God-centered birth because it can be powerful enough to usher you into His presence, where you will find freedom (2 Corinthian 3:17) from negative or unnecessary things that will distract you for your beautiful birthing experience.
 This is especially important as you progress in labor and things begin to get more intense.

 Meditate on scriptural birth affirmations